 ** Eligible New Zealand Citizen includes students who meet the criteria for HECS-HELP or FEE-HELP.
 Further details available here: Changes to fees for New Zealand Citizens | Western Sydney University

 - be of Pakistani heritage, with either themselves or a parent being born in Pakistan

-- demonstrate financial or other hardship based on the Opportunity and Equity criteria
+- demonstrate financial or other hardship as assessed by the Universities Admissions Centre (UAC).